 Don’t know/ Not sure

-Q8a.
-[IF “Yes”].
+Q10d.
+[IF “Yes” TO Q9].
 How did it affect your ability?
-[5-POINT LIKERT SCALE, FROM PRICE MADE ME VERY MUCH MORE LIKELY TO REGISTER TO IT MADE ME VERY MUCH LESS LIKELY TO REGISTER; ALLOW FOR AN OPEN ENDED RESPONSE]
+[5-POINT LIKERT SCALE, FROM PRICE MADE ME MUCH MORE LIKELY TO REGISTER TO IT MADE ME MUCH LESS LIKELY TO REGISTER; ALLOW FOR AN OPEN ENDED RESPONSE]

-In what new gTLDs, if any, did you decide to seek a Sunrise Period registration?
+In what new generic top-level domains (gTLDs), if any, did you decide to seek a Sunrise Period registration?
 [OPEN TEXT FIELD]

-Q9a.
-If you are willing and recall, in the following open text field, please indicate the price you paid during the Sunrise Period.
+Q11a.
+If you are willing and recall, in the following open text field, please indicate the approximate price you paid during the Sunrise Period in the new generic top-level domains (new gTLDs).
 [OPEN TEXT FIELD]

-In what new gTLDs, if any, did you decide not to seek a Sunrise Period registration due to price?
+In what new generic top-level domains (gTLDs), if any, did you decide not to seek a Sunrise Period registration due to price?
 [OPEN TEXT FIELD]

-Q10a.
-If you are willing and recall, in the following open text field, please indicate what the price you would have paid if you had registered during the Sunrise Period.
+Q12a.
+If you are willing and recall, in the following open text field, please indicate what is the highest price you would have paid in the new generic top-level domains (new gTLDs) to register your trademark during the Sunrise Period.
 [OPEN TEXT FIELD]

 Reserved Names

-Have you attempted to register a name in the Sunrise Period and could not?
+Have you attempted to register a trademark as a domain name in the Sunrise Period and could not?
 [MULTIPLE CHOICE]

 Yes